 Editor’s note: Right now Fidelity will work with its RIAs who come seeking advice, outside vendors or education regarding their M&A options.
 This article is about how it plans to take its game to the next level under a program name it has yet to reveal.

 Fidelity Institutional Wealth Services is hustling to develop a formal mergers and acquisitions program for financial advisors and it’s playing from behind its archrivals.
+See: Fidelity’s M&A program reload looks 'game-changing’ after it partners with a middleman to get Uncle Sam to guarantee RIA deals.

 The Boston-based asset custodian is creating the service to respond to growing requests for information about M&A options from its RIA clients, according to Scott Dell’Orfano, national sales director for the company’s RIA custody unit.